ekrunch/openshift_scripts/scripts/pam7/README.md

 ### Process Automation Manager 7 in OCP

-These scripts are for deploying / managing PAM 7 in OCP
+These scripts are for deploying / managing PAM 7 in OCP.
+They assume that you've followed the installation instructions for PAM 7 on OCP.
+If you have not, these scripts will not be able to find the template names.
+The OCP scripts are found in the downloads site for PAM 7.

 - genpam7keys.sh - Creates the neccessary keystore files for PAM 7 in OCP. **NOT** to be used for production environments as it makes self signed certs with poor passwords and generic DNs.
 Example : __"./genpam7keys.sh rhpam7-demo redhat123"__
 - createpam7authoringdemo.sh - Creates a project, calls the genpam7keys and generals a manifest of parameters, then calls __oc new-app__ to create an installation of the __rhpam70-authoring__ template.